mukhortov/HESH-WordPress-Plugin/README.md

 4. Run `npm install` on the project folder.
 5. Run `gulp build` to build the project.

 Running `gulp` will build the project and run it in a watch state.
 Making any changes to files will automatically rebuild the project.
-If you install the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) chrome browser extension, the page will reload when the project rebuilds.
+Install the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) chrome browser extension and the page will reload when the project rebuilds.

 ## Sample Text for testing